 Unfortunately, employers should consider it a matter of when, and not if, they will face a lawsuit or similar challenge from a current or former employee.
 When this happens, one of the most useful documents you can provide your attorney or third-party investigator will be a copy of your handbook.
 A thorough and compliant employee handbook will help to show that the organization exercised “reasonable care” towards its employees.
 The employee’s signed acknowledgement page will show that the employee had an opportunity to familiarize themselves with the organization’s policies, a chance to ask related questions, knew whom they could turn to for help within the organization, and agreed to follow the terms and conditions of employment set forth by the organization.

 - Provides information about where employees can turn for help

 Ultimately, you want employees to feel comfortable turning to a trusted member of management for help when they want to report workplace violations, obtain workplace-related assistance and get answers to any other questions they may have.
 The alternative is for them to turn to an outside third party, like the EEOC or DOL, which could trigger a costly and time-consuming investigation.
 When a handbook not only outlines one or two management individuals for an employee to turn to in these situations, but also designates another individual to turn to in the event the employee disagrees with the first decision, they are more likely to keep their complaints in-house, and this is a good thing for employers.

 When was the last time you reviewed your policies and updated your employee handbook?
-Or do you need help creating one but aren’t sure where to start?
+Or do you need help creating an employee manual but aren’t sure where to start?
 The information above is enough to get you going; but if you are looking for a quick summary, here are a few items you should be sure to include in your staff handbook: